- Program Related Questions

 The admissions process and application requirements for HCP applicants is the same as it is for full-time Masters program applicants.

 A: Yes, you can move from a part-time student to a full-time student status and vice-versa.
-You will need to let SCPD know that you would like to change your student status.
+You will need to let us know that you would like to change your student status after you have accepted the admit offer.
 You are allowed to do this no more than twice (PT-FT-PT or FT-PT-FT).